 A drone attack by the pro-Iranian Houthi rebels on a fuel depot in Abu Dhabi on Jan.
 17 killed three civilians.
 It was followed up by at least two more missile attacks, both intercepted, including one during Herzog’s trip.

-“They [the Houthis] don’t want to see this kind of peace and normalization between Israel and the Gulf,” AlSaeed said of the Abraham Accords, which were signed in September 2020.
+“They [the Houthis] don’t want to see this kind of peace and normalization between Israel and the Gulf,” said AlSaeed of the Abraham Accords, which were signed in September 2020.
 “But when the Israelis are coming despite these missile attacks, Israel and the Gulf are saying, ‘Do whatever you want to do, the peace will not evaporate and fail because of your silly, immature actions.’”

 She called the visits by the officials “symbols of peace” and said that when there is a warm, people-to-people peace, the Iranians and their proxies use it for hegemonic purposes—as a reason to show their force to the Arab public.